microsoft/CameraTraps/data_management/megadb/README.md

 Internally we store all labels and metadata associated with each image sequence in a NoSQL database for easy querying.

-The database allows for any properties to be associated at the sequence, image and bounding box levels.
+The database allows for any properties to be associated at the sequence, image, and bounding box levels.

 We do not enforce a taxonomy for animal class / species labels: the original labels provided by the organization are kept, with minor typo and consistency corrections.

-The resulting database allows for queries such as
+The resulting database allows for queries such as :
 - get all the publicly released images with the class label "bear" in sequences of length greater than 2
 - get all images in the dataset "caltech" with one or more bounding boxes
 - get a list of all species in the database